EthanSousaProjects/Personal_Server_Setup/README.md

 To setup [UrBackup](https://www.urbackup.org/index.html), there are a few folders I want to set up first.

 As I will eventually include an area for my families computers/ phones, I want to setup a folder in the HDD_Storage area for only myself.
-Due to how URbackup works this will require me to make a new UrBackup container for my families computers but, as I will use the docker method it should be ok.
+Due to how UrBackup works this will require me to make a new UrBackup container for my families computers but, as I will use the docker method it should be ok.
 Some added configuration maybe needed when doing my families PCs.

 As this is mass remote data, I will create an Ethan folder in the `HDD_Storage > Remote_Content` folder (named `Remote_Content_HDD` on my server).
 When i eventually add my families computers there will be a folder for them as well.
 The image bellow shows how the folder structure will look for UrBackup for both my family and myself for reference.